 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fourth Variation Agreement is to operate and take effect despite any other Act or law.

-[Section 5B inserted by No. 61 of 2010 s.
+[Section 5B inserted: No. 61 of 2010 s.
 32.]

 5C.
 State empowered under clause 9E(9)(a)